Self-consistent vertex corrected $GW$ with static and dynamic screening using tensor hypercontraction: assessment of molecular charged excitations: Introduction

 \section{Introduction}

-Many-body perturbation theory (MBPT) can be formulated in terms of Green's functions, which are particularly well-suited for studying excitation processes since the information about the spectrum is intrinsically encoded in the Green’s function itself.~\cite{Fetter:Walecka:2012,Stefanucci:vanLeeuwen:book:2013} To evaluate a computationally tractable and physically justified one-body Green's function using a diagrammatic framework, Hedin in Ref.~\citenum{Hedin65} proposed a set of self-consistent equations that detail the relationship among the Green's function $G$, self-energy $\Sigma$, polarization propagator $P$, screened Coulomb interaction $W$, and vertex function $\Gamma$.
+Many-body perturbation theory (MBPT) formulated in terms of Green's functions provides a natural framework for describing excitation spectra.~\cite{Fetter:Walecka:2012,Stefanucci:vanLeeuwen:book:2013} Within this formalism, Hedin's equations~\cite{Hedin65} establish a closed set of relations connecting the Green's function $G$, self-energy $\Sigma$, polarization $P$, screened Coulomb interaction $W$, and vertex function $\Gamma$, and serve as the foundation for diagrammatic approximations such as $GW$.

-However, even though $GW$ is one of the simplest diagrammatic approximations, the exact execution of this scheme, involving both the full self-consistency and vertex evaluation, has remained out of reach for realistic systems for many years.Even for a model system such as an electron gas, the exact vertex containing $GW$ scheme was only executed in \cite{Kutepov17_Vertex} by Kutepov.